 Practical knowledge gained from firsthand observations of outbreak and epidemic responses can inform preparedness and response efforts for future public health crises.
 The public health response to infectious disease events such as the West Africa Ebola epidemic, the MERS outbreak in South Korea, and the emergence of Zika in South and Central America can inform our understanding of how an infectious agent is likely to cause a public health emergency and what can be done to prevent or respond to such events.

-Though practical and operational knowledge gained during outbreak and epidemic responses are crucial for preparedness, limited public health and healthcare resources must be dedicated to performing response activities rather than research on response activities.
-Observers external to the response are required to capture and analyze the valuable, ephemeral data that are crucial for real-time learning about how best to respond to future crises.
+Though practical and operational knowledge gained during outbreak and epidemic responses are crucial for preparedness, the limited available public health and healthcare resources must be dedicated to performing response activities rather than conducting research on response activities.
+Observers external to the response are needed to capture and analyze the valuable, ephemeral data that are crucial for identifying challenges and improving operational response to future crises.
 During public health emergencies, direct knowledge of the challenges encountered and lessons learned during the response is typically limited to the minds of the government officials who are involved in day-to-day response activities.
 In the midst of a response, these individuals are, understandably, too busy to dedicate time to documenting and analyzing the operational knowledge and lessons they are observing.
 Often, is it not until after-action reports are compiled that responders have an opportunity to reflect on what they have experienced and learned.
 But after-action reports are often not produced until long after the response is over, which may be too late for other communities who wish to learn what they can do to prepare and improve their responses to similar crises.
 Additionally, after-action responses are typically critiques of a specific location’s or organization’s response and, therefore, tend to be focused on the response’s shortcomings rather than challenges inherent to infectious disease event response more broadly.
 These results may not be sufficiently generalizable to other communities’ preparedness needs.

 Government officials who are directly involved in the response may be viewed as having a stake in the problem and may be accused of being alarmist and/or trying to expand their authorities and resources to combat the problem.
-Our Center, on the other hand, is a well-respected, trusted, and independent voice for the importance of preparing for outbreaks and epidemics, and we can provide an unbiased, external assessment of the challenges faced during the response.
+The Johns Hopkins Center for Health Security, on the other hand, is a well-respected, trusted, and independent voice for the importance of preparing for outbreaks and epidemics, and we can provide an unbiased, external assessment of the challenges faced during the response.
 We have a proven track record of advocating for policies to promote effective response to public health emergencies, and our ability to continue influencing policy and practice will be greatly enhanced by gathering anecdotes and stories from responders who can comment explicitly about their needs and lessons learned.

-The Center has funding to support our sending members of our staff and trusted colleagues with relevant expertise to observe outbreak and epidemic responses from on the ground in affected areas and share with practitioners and policymakers the challenges and successes that are likely to be commonly experienced by communities in future events.
+The Outbreak Observatory was created to support observation and analysis of the strategic and operational dimensions of public health crises.
+The project has funding to support our sending team members and trusted colleagues with relevant expertise to observe outbreak and epidemic responses from on the ground in affected areas and to share with practitioners and policymakers the challenges and successes that are likely to be experienced by communities in future events.
 Staff who are deployed will meet and speak with public health and healthcare practitioners at the local, state, regional, and national levels (as appropriate) to better understand the challenges they face, the resources they need, and the solutions they identify.

 Ideally, our presence as observers will be seen as helpful to responders who want their hard work and stories shared with others.
 At the very least, we want to be an unobtrusive presence in any outbreak response.
 We recognize that, during emergencies, local practitioners are busy.
 We do not want our presence to, in any way, divert important resources from response activities.